Sysco Data Scientist Salary in Greater Houston Area | $100K-$120K+ | Levels.fyi

 The median Data Scientist compensation in Greater Houston Area package at Sysco totals $120K per year.
-View the base salary, stock, and bonus breakdowns for Sysco's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Sysco's total compensation packages.
 Last updated: 11/5/2025

 Company